 Students participate in the running of the school through the Student Council.
 The Student Council is made up of class representatives and officers elected by the student body as a whole.
 They act as a student voice for ways to improve the school by working with administrators to discuss issues that affect student life.
 The Student Council makes formal proposals to the administration regarding school policies and fields concerns from students about academic, dorm, discipline, and social issues.

-There are various clubs on campus dedicated to specialized interests: Model UN and Model Congress give students experience in political debate.
-The Yearbook chronicles the year, and the student newspaper provides an outlet for student writing.
-Two High School drama productions, a Middle School production, and an Elementary School play are put on each year.
-Choral and instrumental groups perform throughout the year.
+There are various clubs on campus dedicated to specialized interests.
+Model UN give students experience in political debate, the Yearbook chronicles the year, and the student newspaper provides an outlet for student writing.
+Two High School theater productions, a Middle School production, and an Elementary School play are put on each year, and choral and instrumental groups perform throughout the year.